edsu/wikidata_suggest/README.md

 ![](http://edsu.github.io/wikidata_suggest/images/screenshot1.png)

-If nothing is found at Wikidata `wd` will automatically go and look for a Wikipedia result in the first page of results at Google, and give you an opportunity to use that instead.
+If nothing is found at Wikidata `wd` will automatically go and look for a Wikipedia result, and give you an opportunity to use that instead.

 ![](http://edsu.github.io/wikidata_suggest/images/screenshot2.png)